 |Filters||Add filters documentations (OpenAPI, GraphQL, Hydra) and automatically apply them to the DQL query|

-While most API Platform's classes are marked as final, built-in services are straightforward to reuse and customize using composition.
+While most API Platform classes are marked as final, built-in services are straightforward to reuse and customize using composition.

 For instance, if you want to send a mail after a resource has been persisted, but still want to benefit from the native Doctrine ORM data persister, use the decorator design pattern to wrap the native data persister in your own class sending the mail, as demonstrated in this example.

-To replace existing API Platform's services by your decorators, check out how to decorate services.
+To replace existing API Platform services with your decorators, check out how to decorate services.